Generalized moonshine II: Borcherds products: Automorphic infinite products

 \subsection{Hecke-monic modular functions}

-Recall the following from \cite{C08}: \begin{enumerate} \item Given a finite group $G$, the equivariant Hecke operator $nT_n$ is defined for functions on $\M_{Ell}^G$ by summing over pullbacks of $G$-torsors over degree $n$ isogenies.
-When $G$ is cyclic of order $N$ and generated by $g$, we can write a formula for $nT_n$ in terms of functions on the complex upper half plane:
+Recall the following definitions from \cite[Sections 1,2]{C10}. \begin{enumerate} \item Given a finite group $G$, the equivariant Hecke operator $nT_n$ is defined for functions on $\M_{Ell}^G$ by summing over pullbacks of $G$-torsors over degree $n$ isogenies.
+When $G$ is cyclic of order $N$ and generated by $g$, we can write a formula for $nT_n$ in terms of functions on the complex upper half-plane: